Chinggis6/TengeridHome/.cheat/vim.md

 # Insert mode (i)

+^o - temporarily switch to Normal Mode and then back after one command

+^k - insert digraph

 ^c - exit from Insert mode and switch to Normal mode (same as Esc)

 ^n - complete word already existing in the file, by next first match